 Colouring London is a prototype for Colouring Cities open databases and knowledge sharing platforms built by and for those using, creating, managing, monitoring buildings and those undertaking research into the building stock.
 Whether you're a resident able to colour in information for just one building, or a specialist society or government body providing datasets for the city as a whole, your contribution is greatly appreciated.
 Each entry will support research into open tools that help us make our cities more sustainable.

 Colouring London and the Colouring Cities Research Programme have been managed by the AlanTuring Institute, since September 2020 as part of its Urban Analytics Programme.
 The project is run by a small multidisciplinary team, and links into local, national and international networks which bring together expertise in local areas, software engineering, data science, architecture, building conservation and history, graphic design, open data, colour, and the development of community-led collaborative maintenance tools designed to improve the quality of the building stock.

 OUR CORE UK PARTNERS

 Our core UK partners are the Bartlett Centre for Advanced Spatial Analysis (CASA), University College London, where the project was initiated in 2016; Ordnance Survey, the UK's national mapping agency, which supplies our base maps, building footprints and technical advice; the Greater London Authority which permits use of its mapping licence, and Historic England which has provided significant assistance during the first development stage.
-We also work closely with the University of Oxford on technical oversight and with Loughborough University (School of Architecture, Building and Civil Engineering) on international partnerships, UK rollout and planning features.
+We also work closely with the University of Oxford on technical oversight, and with Loughborough University (School of Architecture, Building and Civil Engineering) on international partnerships, UK rollout and planning features.

-The project has received funding support from The Alan Turing Institute, and from AI for Science and Government, Historic England, The Engineering & Physical Sciences Research Council (EPSRC), UCL Innovation and Enterprise, The MacArthur Foundation and The Geospatial Commission (Cabinet Office) & Innovate UK.
+The project has received core funding support from The Alan Turing Institute, and from AI for Science and Government, Historic England, The Engineering & Physical Sciences Research Council (EPSRC), UCL Innovation and Enterprise, The MacArthur Foundation and The Geospatial Commission (Cabinet Office) & Innovate UK.

 We also work with internationally funded partners, as part of our Colouring Cities Research Programme